com-pas/compas-scl-validator/DEVELOPMENT.md

 ## Git

-If the project is already cloned and a submodule is added use the following commands to retrieve the files from the RiseClipse Repository, first `git submodule init` and next `git submodule update`.
+If the project is already cloned and a submodule is added use the following commands to retrieve the files from the RiseClipse Repository:

+- `git submodule init`
+- `git submodule update`

 More about Git Submodules can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).